When it comes to your credit, it’s important to know how you stack up. Do you have good credit? Excellent credit? Poor credit? How can you find out?

 Regardless of the reason for the less-than-stellar score, you’ll have a harder time finding a lender willing to service a loan, especially if the low credit score is a result of slow payments.
 You’ll represent a higher risk of default to a lender and may therefore be required to secure the loan with a down payment or with tangible personal property (otherwise known as “collateral”) before a loan offer will be extended.

 Furthermore, unsecured revolving credit will be very difficult to come by.
 Insurance companies will tend to price insurance policies up for people in your credit category due to the potential for nonpayment of premiums or the higher-than-average risk for committing insurance fraud.
-Also, some jobs may not be available to applicants with fair credit scores, such as jobs in the financial sector.
+Also, some jobs may not be available to applicants with fair credit, such as jobs in the financial sector.

 Having fair credit means that you have some work to do in order to get yourself back into good financial shape.
 It is imperative to take steps now to prevent any additional damage to your credit report, and get back on the road to good financial health.
 By reducing credit card debt, ensuring that you get your bills paid on time every month, and paying off any open collections, your credit score will move enough during the next three to six months to get you back into the realm of a good credit rating.